 Individuals can become bullies for several reasons.
-They might struggle with insecurity or deep feelings of fear or self-doubt.
-They also might have endured past abuse or been bullied by others in the past.
+For example, they might struggle with insecurity or deep feelings of fear or self-doubt.
+They also might have endured past abuse or been bullied by others.
 However, reasons are not excuses; there is no excuse for bullying, and you deserve to feel safe and valued in your workplace.

 Are Specific Jobs More Prone To Bullying?

-You may wonder what jobs are more prone to workplace bullying.
-Healthcare, education, and service industries show higher rates of bullying compared to other employment sectors, according to a 2013 survey, as well as law enforcement.
-These work environments all include potentially stressful situations, hierarchies of power in which supervisors work in close contact with subordinates, and frequent communication with patients/students/patrons.
-However, bullying can occur in any industry and in any workplace.
+Some jobs are more prone to workplace bullying.
+For example, healthcare, education, and service industries have higher rates of reported bullying compared to other employment sectors, according to a 2013 survey, as well as law enforcement.
+These work environments all include potentially stressful situations, hierarchies of power in which supervisors work in close contact with subordinates, and frequent communication with patients, students, and patrons.
+However, bullying can occur in any industry and workplace.

-Experiencing ongoing bullying at work, especially a full-time job over a period of years, can have a serious impact on your health.
+Experiencing ongoing bullying at work, especially a full-time job over a long period, canseverely impact your health.
 Effects can include:

-- Fear of going to work.
-Instead of being able to focus on doing well at your job, you wake up dreading your next shift or meeting and may be preoccupied with negative thoughts of work even after you come home.
+Fear of going to work: Instead of being able to focus on doing well at your job, you wake up dreading your next shift or meeting and may be preoccupied with negative thoughts about work when you come home.

-- Lost or lower-quality sleep.
-You may struggle to fall asleep as you think back on incidents and fear what might happen next.
+Sleep problems: You may struggle to fall asleep as you reflect on incidents and fear what might happen next.

-- Post-traumatic stress disorder (PTSD) after leaving the workplace.
-Working in an environment that fosters bullying or abusive behavior can leave emotional scars; you might even look back on a previous work environment and wonder how you were able to remain as long as you did.
+Post-traumatic stress disorder (PTSD): Working in an environment that fosters bullying or abusive behavior can leave emotional scars.
+You might even look back on a previous work environment and wonder how you could remain as long as you did.

-- Other psychological symptoms.
-Panic attacks, anxiety, depression, and mood swings might result from being targeted at work.
-Like the other effects in this list, none of these is your fault.
+Other psychological symptoms: Panic attacks, anxiety, depression, and mood swings might result from being targeted by a bully at work.
 Your body and mind are responding to attacks.
-Experiencing ill effects from bullying is not a sign of weakness, but a sign that you are enduring something real and wrong.
+Experiencing ill effects from bullying is not a sign of weakness but a sign that you are enduring something real and damaging.

 Preventing Workplace Bullying In The Future